fionntmcc/fionntmcc/README.md

 ## Projects

 **imDB Application - Result: 1.1**
-- Developed a movie tracker web application using Angular.
+- Developed a movie tracker web application using Angular Ionic, similar to the online application 'Letterboxd'.
+- Provides users with the ability to track and rate watched movies.
-- Utilized TheMovieDB API and implemented data persistence functionality.
+- Utilized TheMovieDB API to privide data on movie release dates, descriptions, featured actors, etc.
+- Implemented data persistence functionality.
+- Utilized Bootstrap to stylize application.

 **Natural Language Processing Application - Result: 1.1**
-- Created a Natural Language Processing application using Java.
+- Created a Java-based console Natural Language Processing application to compare words and short sentences against a dataset of 59,602 word-embeddings.
-- Implemented functionality to calculate similar words from a given phrase.
+- Implemented algorithms to calculate similar words using Euclidean Distance and Cosine Distance, presenting the top N matches and their similarity scores to a specified .txt file.

 **Text Simplifier - Result: 1.1**
 - Developed a text document simplifying application in Java.